-It is a lovely forest walk at the top of which you will find a bench and a viewing platform.
-Through the trees of the rainforest, the impressive Humboldt Falls cascade down the side of the mountains with the highest falls at 275 m high.
-From this distance and elevation, you can see the entirety of the Falls which consist of one central waterfall from top to bottom with adjacent smaller waterfalls to both sides.
+It is a lovely forest walk and at the top, you will find a bench and a viewing platform.
+Through the trees of the rainforest, the impressive Humboldt Falls cascade down the side of the mountain with the highest falls at 275 m high.
+From this distance and elevation, you can see the entirety of the Falls which consists of one central waterfall from top to bottom with adjacent smaller waterfalls to both sides.

 These falls are impressive and visible most of the year but to truly experience their beauty, the best time is in spring.

 It’s a bit of a deture from Milford Sound to Humboldt Falls but on the way never the less.
 Take a 2 hour boat trip in the Milford Sounds.
 It really is spectacular and well worth it.
 If you’d rather someone else drive while you soak up the scenery (it’s a long drive of 118m) then take a bus tour which includes the cruise and a walk, which leave from Te Anau.
 You’ll need to read about how much it costs to park in Milford Sound before you decide whether to take your car or not.